deansouthwood/benchmarking-study/README.md

 Packages benchmarked
 --------------------

-This benchmarking study includes 20 different assembly packages which can be run in upwards of 30 different ways, as well as 8 different polishers across data types.
+This benchmarking study includes 20 different assembly packages, run in a total of 30 different ways, as well as 8 different polishers across data types.
 Below is a list of all assembly packages used.
 For more details on the settings used for each assembler, these details are available in the various snakemake rule files in the Code folder.

 ### Assemblers